Aghababaei/peak-picker/README.md

 - Calculate return periods when not available
 - Generate visualizations of hydrographs with detected peaks

+## Background

+This project originated during research for the paper "How Well Do U.S. National Water Model Short-Range Forecasts Predict Flood Event Timing and Magnitude?"
+While analyzing flood events for selected gages, we needed to optimally identify peaks in hydrographs that corresponded to actual flood events with specific characteristics.
+The manual labeling process for 306 gages proved to be time-intensive and challenging.

+To streamline this process and enable analysis of larger datasets in future studies, we developed PeakPicker—a machine learning model that automates the identification of event-related peaks in streamflow hydrographs.
+What began as an internal tool has evolved into a robust system that can assist researchers and practitioners in efficiently detecting flood peaks across extensive gage networks.

 ## Getting Started

 Choose your use case: